Alps709/Alps709/README.md

 I created a real time interactive fractal generator that allows you to move around and zoom into the Mandelbrot fractal.
 The program uses multiple optimizations, one of which that I created sped it up by an average of 95%.

 The program can be configured to use C++ CPU Multi-threading or GPU fragment shaders using the OpenGL graphics API.
-This can be seen in a video here: <a href="https://www.youtube.com/watch?v=Ofb5bC0LnsQ">Checkout the Gold Gameplay video here!</a>
+This can be seen in a video here: <a href="https://www.youtube.com/watch?v=Ofb5bC0LnsQ">Mandlebrot Fractal video.</a>